We proudly offer the bios of our accomplished teachers.

 was artistic director of Cucaracha Theater in New York where he produced numerous new works and directed many of his own plays, including Homo Sapien Shuffle at the Public Theatre.
 He wrote the book, lyrics, music, and directed MoM: A Rock Concert Musical, which won “Outstanding Musical” at the New York International Fringe Festival.
 He is the author of numerous plays, including Rodents & Radios and Gladiatoris.
 He wrote the screenplay adaptation to Will Scheffer's play Easter and directed the feature film.
 He has taught at NYU, Columbia University, The City College of New York, C.W.
 Post College, Hunter College, and the National Theater Conservatory.
 He holds a BA from Bard College and attended the Yale School of Drama and the New York Film Academy.

-has had plays produced at numerous theaters, including Shame and Desire (Stella Adler Theatre), The Man From Brazoria County (ALAP New Works Lab), The Moving Forward of Souls (Coronet Theater), and Anger (Elephant Theatre).
-His feature screenplays include Used Books, which was developed with actor/producer LeVar Burton (Eagle Nation Films), and The Sea Between, commissioned by producer Elizabeth Kahn (Forever After Project, Inc.).
+Kuros Charney has had plays produced at numerous theaters, including Shame and Desire (Stella Adler Theatre), The Man From Brazoria County (ALAP New Works Lab), The Moving Forward of Souls (Coronet Theater), and Anger (Elephant Theatre).
+He wrote the feature film Another City, which premiered at the Manhattan Film Festival, and the feature screenplays Used Books, which was developed with actor/producer LeVar Burton (Eagle Nation Films), and The Sea Between, commissioned by producer Elizabeth Kahn (Forever After Project, Inc.).
 He holds a BA from University of California, San Diego, and an MFA in Film from USC.

 wrote the feature screenplay One Crash, Thee Accidents, published in Scenario magazine.
 His screenplays have won the NYU Waldo Salt Screenwriting Award, the Lew Wasserman Award for Best Comedy, and the National Student Screenplay Competition, and he was chosen for a fellowship by the American Film Institute.
 He authored the chapter on Tone/Theme in Gotham’s book Writing Movies (Bloomsbury USA).
 He has taught at NYU and Dartmouth College.
 He holds a BA from SUNY Purchase and an MFA in Dramatic Writing from NYU.